steve-rescale/code-review/README.md

 These are TypeScript files, but the types are just informational.
 You don't have to look for problems with them.

-Native Webcomponents
+Native Web Components
 ====================

-These components are built with the web components spec implemented in Chrome.
-It's similar to other reactive binding frameworks like React, Vue, Polymer, etc, but with a more minimal API.
+The components here use the W3C web components API, which is similar to reactive binding frameworks like React, Vue, Polymer, etc.

-Native components extend `HTMLElement` to add new tags the HTML vernacular:
+These are objects that extend from `HTMLElement`, which can be assigned tag names to use in markup:

 ```javascript
 class MyCustomButton extends HTMLElement {...}